2019 Grant Opportunities

-Notice of Funding Availability – Fiscal Year 2018 (FY18)
+FY19 General Notice of Funding Availability

-(DOES) is issuing this Notice of Funding Availability (NOFA) to announce its intent to solicit multiple grant applications for opportunities to support various innovative workforce development initiatives.
-The purpose of the grant is to support innovative workforce development solutions that acquaint and enrich essential skill sets for District of Columbia (District) residents to increase their success rate of entering in and sustaining employment that forges a path to the middle class and further stimulates the District’s economy.
+The District of Columbia Department of Employment Services (DOES) is issuing this Notice of Funding Availability (NOFA) to announce its intent to solicit multiple grant applications for opportunities to support Workforce Development Innovation Initiatives.
+The purpose of the grants is to support innovative workforce development solutions for residents of the District of Columbia (District) to increase their success rate of entering in and sustaining employment that forges a path to the middle class and further stimulates the District’s economy